 Food Coloring Butterflies

-See what beautiful one of a kind creations each child can make.
+See what beautiful one of a kind creations each child can make of these Food Coloring Butterflies.
 Be forewarned; this leaves behind colored fingers and smocks are strongly recommended.

 Aluminum pie pan